-The L{Amax} noise levels for the November quarter are generally similar to L{Amax} noise levels from previous surveys with the exception of R1 which is marginally higher than the long term averages for this location.
-The receiver at R1 is well shielded from the Opal operations, situated directly behind the industrial storage units on McCauley Street therefore this minor increase in maximum levels should not be attributed to the operations of the Opal site.
+The L{Amax} noise levels for the April 2024 monitoring are generally similar to L{Amax} noise levels from previous surveys when compared with the long-term averages for each location.

-Measured L{Amax} and L{A1} noise levels during the monitoring periods are higher than the project L{Amax} noise goals by around 10 dB(A) however, these levels do not relate to the operation of the Opal site.
+Measured L{Amax} and L{A1} noise levels during the monitoring periods are higher than the project L{Amax} noise goals by about 5-10 dB(A) however, these levels do not relate to the operation of the Opal site.